kestra-io/docs/docs/developer-guide/outputs/README.md

 ```
 It uses the format `outputs.TASKID.[VALUE].PROPERTY`.
 The special bracket `[]` in  `.[VALUE].` enable special chars like space (and can be remove without any special characters)

-#### Lookup in current childs tasks tree
+#### Lookup in sibling tasks

-Sometimes, it can be useful to access previous outputs on the current task tree.
-For example, on [EachSequential](/plugins/core/tasks/flows/io.kestra.core.tasks.flows.EachSequential.md), you iterate for a list of value, perform the first tasks (Download a file for example), and
+Sometimes, it can be useful to access previous outputs on the current task tree, what is called sibling tasks.
+For example, on [EachSequential](/plugins/core/tasks/flows/io.kestra.core.tasks.flows.EachSequential.md), you iterate for a list of value, perform the first task (Download a file for example), and
 load the previous file to a database.

 For this, you can pass the `taskrun.value` to outputs object: